2017 Gamba Osaka season: Transfers

-Striker Shingo Akamine who had spent the 2016 season on loan to J2 side Fagiano Okayama made his move there permanent while veteran midfielder Takahiro Futagawa who had been on loan at Tokyo Verdy for the second half of 2016 extended his loan for another 12 months.
-Joining him in Tokyo would be Tatsuya Uchida who also joined Verdy on a year's loan while another Gamba youth product, Takaharu Nishino joined JEF United on loan for the season in the hope of rebuilding a once promising career which had been hampered by injuries.
+Striker Shingo Akamine, who had spent the 2016 season on loan to J2 side Fagiano Okayama, made his move there permanent.
+Veteran midfielder Takahiro Futagawa, who had been on loan at Tokyo Verdy for the second half of 2016, extended his loan for another 12 months.
+Joining him in Tokyo would be Tatsuya Uchida, who also joined Verdy on a year's loan, while another Gamba youth product, Takaharu Nishino, joined JEF United on loan for the season, attempting to rebuild his career which had been hampered by injuries.

 Rounding off the pre-season departures, it was no surprise to see midfielders Kenya Okazaki and Shohei Ogura head through the exit door, both were experienced pros who'd spent the bulk of the previous year playing J3 football with Gamba's Under-23 side and were moved on to make way for younger talent.
 Okazaki made the move to J2 outfit Tochigi SC while Ogura signed for J1's Ventforet Kofu.
 Finally, young attacking midfielder, Naoki Ogawa, a squad member since 2014 without managing a single league appearance wasn't named in the 2017 squad and his future in the game is still to be announced.

 Kashima Antlers forward Shuhei Akasaki joined the squad on a season-long loan 3 weeks into the new campaign and was assigned the number 53 shirt.
 He debuted as a second-half substitute in the match against the Urawa Red Diamonds on March 19.
 On the final day of the winter transfer window, Brazilian striker Patric who had been undergoing rehabilitation on his injured knee in his homeland was re-registered ahead of an anticipated return to fitness in June, however, after an appearance for Gamba U-23 in late May, the club announced that his contracted would not be renewed when it expired on June 30.